 include your recognisable image or a video.
 By submitting your application you consent to being photographed or filmed and authorise the organisers to use the photographs or film in print, digital, video or web-based format for its promotional and archival purposes.

 A tuition fee of € 280 will be charged from each participant.
-The cost of accommodation from Aug 19 (day of arrival) until Aug 30 (day of departure) will be covered for by the organisers.
-Lunches and most dinners will be included with the exception of the weekend (Aug 24/25) and the evenings of Aug 23 and Aug 28 where evenings are at own leisure.
+The cost of accommodation will be covered by the organisers.
+Breakfasts will not be included.
+Lunches and most dinners will be included with the exception of the weekend and some evenings where evenings are at own leisure.
 Participants are expected to arrange and pay for their own travel to and from Potsdam.
 In individual limited cases the organisers can make alternative arrangements upon request.